TD Garden

 * * *

-Boston’s TD Garden, home of the Celtics and Bruins, is more than 20 years old now, having opened at the dawn of the most recent wave of arena construction in American sports.
+Boston’s TD Garden, home of the Celtics and Bruins, is about 30 years old now, having opened at the dawn of the most recent wave of arena construction in American sports.

 And it has held up well — walking around it, you probably couldn’t tell it’s that old, at least in comparison to some of the newer arenas out there.
 Add in the recent success of its primary tenants, each of which have won a championship in the last 15 years, and the building has a nice bit of history to go along with its modernness.